 - Unstable angina: pain lasting longer than 15 minutes that may not be fully relieved by angina medication.
 It may indicate that you are having a heart attack.
 Unstable angina often occurs without a specific trigger.

 Angina differs from a heart attack because the reduction in blood flow to the heart muscle is only temporary and does not result in damage to the heart muscle.
+During a heart attack, the interrupted blood flow can result in the heart muscle being damaged or destroyed.

 Signs and symptoms